SuvadeepMukherjee/Backend-Interview-Notes/SQL/theory.md

 ### Q9: What is the use of UNION keyword in SQL ?

 **Answer**: The UNION keyword is used to *merge the results of multiple SELECT queries into a single result set*

+### Q10: What is normalisation of database ?

+**Answer**: Process of dividing large table into smaller tables and defining relations between them